Last Revised: 2019-11-21

 SECTION 2.
 Location.

-The offices and the principal place of business for RMWPPP shall be the National Center for Pavement Preservation, 2857 Jolly Road, Okemos, Michigan 48864.
+The offices and the principle place of business for RMWPPP shall be the National Center for Pavement Preservation, 2857 Jolly Road, Okemos, Michigan 48864.

 SECTION 3.
 Western States Region.